TridibeshSam31/messaging-platform/README_updated.md

 ### Real-Time Messaging Flow

-The real-time layer is a native `ws` `WebSocketServer`, not Socket.IO.
+The real-time layer is deliberately implemented with the native `ws` `WebSocketServer`, not Socket.IO.
+This is an intentional learning and architecture choice: instead of relying on Socket.IO's higher-level rooms, events, acknowledgements, and reconnection abstractions, the project implements those primitives explicitly.
 There are no built-in rooms/namespaces — rooms, per-user socket sets, and presence are tracked manually with in-memory `Map`/`Set` structures (`clients`, `rooms`, `onlineUsers`, `socketRooms`) in `Server/src/socket/index.ts`.
 The client authenticates by passing the access token as a `?token=` query param on the WebSocket URL, and all events are plain JSON messages distinguished by a `type` field.

 ```mermaid
 sequenceDiagram